AndiKleini/sqlserver.prometheus.metrics.exporter/README.md

 ### Last Logical Reads
 The number of logical reads performed the last time the stored procedure was executed.

+### Max Logical Writes
+The minimum number of logical writes that this stored procedure has ever performed during a single execution.

+### Min Logical Writes
+The minimum number of logical writes that this stored procedure has ever performed during a single execution.

+### Average Logical Writes
+The average number of logical writes that this stored procedure has performed during a single execution.

+### Last Logical Writes
+The number of buffer pool pages dirtied the last time the plan was executed.
+If a page is already dirty (modified) no writes are counted.

 ### Execution Count
 Counts the number of executions between now an the last fetch.